vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 `C:\documents\:{ScanType:full}`

-To exclude a folder from being scanned only during a quick scan, specify a restriction type together with the file or folder exclusion:
+To exclude a folder from being scanned only during a quick scan, specify a restriction type together with the file or folder exclusion, as in the following example:

 `C:\program.exe\:{ScanType:quick}`

-If you want to make sure this exclusion only applies to a specific file and not a folder (c:\foo.exe could be a folder), also apply the PathType restriction:
+If you want to make sure this exclusion only applies to a specific file and not a folder (c:\foo.exe could be a folder), also apply the `PathType` restriction, as in the following example:

 `C:\program.exe\:{ScanType:quick,PathType:file}`